 Quicksilver documentaries have won six Emmys, four BAFTAs, four Royal Television Society Awards, three Grierson documentary awards, two duPont awards, the Robert F Kennedy Journalism Award for International Television, and many other major international TV awards.

-Ben Elton: The Great Railway Disaster (60'/C4, a collaboration with @RumpusMedia) sees comedian and writer Ben Elton take a train journey of misadventure through Britain's railway network.
-In a film packed with wit and revelation he concludes that thirty years after the government sold off British Rail, privatisation is an experiment that’s gone badly wrong.
+In Ben Elton: The Great Railway Disaster (60'/C4, a collaboration with @RumpusMedia) comedian and writer Ben Elton took a train journey of misadventure through Britain's railway network.
+In a film packed with wit and revelation he concluded privatisation is an experiment that’s gone badly wrong.
 The Times review said it was, "Incisive, entertaining and correct...mixing the right amount of comedy with grim, depressing reality."
-Ben Elton: The Great Railway Disaster is available to stream on All4)

-In Undercover Ambulance: NHS in Chaos (60'/C4) Ambulance paramedic Daniel Waterhouse secretly filmed as the NHS endured its worst winter crisis on record.
-The Times described Waterhouse as "heroic" and said the film was "a terrifying expose of the NHS in crisis...
-Don’t have a heart attack, folks; don’t have a stroke."
-In its five star review, The Guardian said Waterhouse filmed "every crumbling layer of a system that is close to total destruction...there is a special, awful power in seeing it directly, through the horrified eyes of a medic at work."
-The film led to widespread news coverage.
+Undercover Ambulance: NHS in Chaos (60'/C4) saw ambulance paramedic Daniel Waterhouse secretly film as the NHS endured its worst winter crisis on record.
+In its five-star review, The Guardian said Waterhouse filmed "every crumbling layer of a system that is close to total destruction...there is a special, awful power in seeing it directly, through the horrified eyes of a medic at work."
 An editorial in The Sunday Times said it "lays bare our health care crisis...These are the pictures that health bosses and ministers would rather you did not see."

 Copyright 2021 | Quicksilver Media Ltd